June 1959 – present

 The Monorail is fun to ride, and offers some really unique views of the park.
 The narration is interesting, and taking the Monorail from one end of the resort to another gives your feet a much-needed break.
 However, it doesn’t stop in California Adventure, even though the track leads right through two of its lands.
 If the Monorail stopped in California Adventure, I would up this rating to five stars.

-As the day goes on, lines for the Monorail steadily increase, with peak lines around dinnertime.
+As the day goes on, lines steadily increase, with peak lines around dinnertime.
 However, the cars accommodate over 100 passengers per trip, and makes return trips fairly quickly.
 So long as the park isn’t extraordinarily crowded, you shouldn’t have much trouble getting on.
 If the park is extremely crowded and you want to take a trip on the Monorail, try riding at lunchtime or in the late morning.

 At the opening ceremony, the massive ceremonial scissors couldn’t cut the ribbon, so Walt tore it with his hands.